pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 *   No duplicates keys in any single TSV file
 *   Only alphanumeric, `.`, `-`, `_` or ASTERISK characters (no whitespace or other special chars)
     *   PDF names might use `#`-escaping in the future (but the PDF specification never specifies any such keys so this is allowing for future-proofing)
-*   If dictionary, then "Key" name must start with alpha (and with no spaces) or just an ASTERISK `*`
+*   If a dictionary, then "Key" may also be an ASTERISK `*` meaning wildcard, so anything is allowed
 *   If ASTERISK `*` by itself then must be last row in TSV file
 *   If ASTERISK `*` by itself then "Required" column must be FALSE
-*   If expressing a PDF array, then "Key" name is an integer array index.
-Zero-based increasing (always by 1) integers always starting at ZERO (0), with an optional ASTERISK appended after the digit (indicating repeat)
+*   If expressing a PDF array, then "Key" name is really the integer array index.
+    - Zero-based increasing (always by 1) integers always starting at ZERO (0), with an optional ASTERISK appended after the digit (indicating repeat)
-     - or just an ASTERISK `*`
+    - Or just an ASTERISK `*` meaning that any number of array elements may exist
-*   If expressing a PDF array with `integer+ASTERISK` and then all rows must be `integer+ASTERISK` (indicating a repeating group of _N_ (numbered 0 to _N_-1) array elements).
+*   If expressing a PDF array with `integer+ASTERISK` and then the last set of rows must all be `integer+ASTERISK` (indicating a repeating group of _N_ starting at array element _X_ (numbered _X_ to _X+N_-1) array elements).
-*   If expressing a PDF array with `integer+ASTERISK` (and all rows are the same) then the "Required" column should be TRUE if all _N_ entries must always be repeated as a full set.
+*   If expressing a PDF array with `integer+ASTERISK` (and all rows are the same) then the "Required" column should be TRUE if all _N_ entries must always be repeated as a full set (e.g. in pairs).
 *   In the future:
     *   "Key" names with `#`-escapes
     *   _How should we define malforms??? e.g. `/type` vs `/Type`; `/SubType` vs `/Subtype`; `/BlackIs1` (uppercase i) vs `/Blackls1` (lowercase L).
 Are these separate rows in a TSV, a "SpecialCase" column or wrapped in a declarative